sagnik89/simon-game/README.md

 # simon-game
-This is the simon game i made with the help of Web Dev Course By Angela Yu
+This is the simon game.
+It is a memory based game.